 Logan Wright

-Logan’s research focuses on China’s financial system and credit conditions in shaping outcomes within China’s economy, as well as the policies of China’s central bank.
-He is the author of the forthcoming book Broken China: How the Economic Miracle Shattered and What it Means for the World, as well as three reports on China’s financial system and the country’s longer-term economic trajectory: Credit and Credibility (2018), The China Economic Risk Matrix (2020), and Grasping Shadows (2023).
+Logan Wright is a Partner at Rhodium Group and leads the firm’s work on China’s economy and its impact on the world.
+He is also a Senior Associate of the Trustee Chair in Chinese Business and Economics at the Center for Strategic and International Studies.
+An experienced analyst of China’s financial system, he is the author of the forthcoming book Broken China: How the Economic Miracle Shattered and What it Means for the World (2026), and three reports on the country’s longer-term economic trajectory: Credit and Credibility (2018), The China Economic Risk Matrix (2020), and Grasping Shadows (2023).
+After living and working for over two decades in Beijing and Hong Kong, he is now based in Washington, DC.

 Vegard Vollset